You’ve just walked into your favorite fast food place. You ordered your standard Value Meal #4: hamburger with cheese, french fries, and a drink.

 - Learn how to eat healthy on a budget.

-- If you like to snack in front of the TV, put your snack in a bowl (versus bringing the entire bag or box to the couch with you).
+- If you like to snack in front of the TV, put your snack in a bowl rather than bringing the entire bag or box to the couch with you.
 This will help you avoid “unconscious eating,” which is common when watching TV.

-Do you have any tricks that help you cut down on portions and eat healthy?
-If so, I’d love to hear them!
+Do you have any tricks that help you cut down on portions and eat healthier?